 Paypal’s credibility can also be seen on how well and professionally they crafted their website.
 The brand’s voice is on point as well as the grammar and spelling of every text on it.
 The designs and images are of high quality and in line with the brand’s coloring and messaging.

-Any grammatical errors, misspelled words, or low-resolution images could be a hint that you are on a fake Paypal website.
+Any grammatical errors, misspelled words, or low-resolution images could be a hint that you are on a fake website.

 8. Fake charities and investment scams

 Scammers are opportunists.
 They take chances in situations that involve your decision-making skills, particularly, playing your emotions.
 Posing as charities is their ace to swindle the money of their generous and well-meaning targets.
 Using the pandemic, scammers are trying to conn money to help anything from orphans who lost their parents, to food banks feeding the homeless, to people in need of medication that they can’t afford.